Feemiror/TPC/README.md

 ```

 #### PassengerID
-Like columns, you can pass passengers whose data you'd like to scan:
+Like columns, you can pass IDs of passengers whose data you'd like to scan:
 ```
 $ (venv) python TPC.py -i examples/titanic-passengers.csv -o examples/discrepencies.csv -p 90,225,44,183,518 -v
 ```

 #### Float precision
-API provided in task constrains sometimes produces results like 'fare = 7.8542000000000005' so I recommend using -f flag to avoid flagging irrelevant differences between floats.
+API provided in constrains sometimes produces results like 'fare = 7.8542000000000005' so I recommend using -f flag to avoid flagging irrelevant differences between floats.
 If the flag is raised, the comparison will take place using the `numpy.isclose` function.

 #### Excel
-Using --excel flag (or -e for short) let you see discrepencies in xlsx file with cells filled with color marking differences between expected and actual data.
+Using --excel flag (or -e for short) will let you see discrepencies in xlsx file with cells filled with color marking differences between expected and actual data.

 ```
 $ (venv) python TPC.py -i examples/titanic-passengers.csv -o examples/discrepencies.csv -v -f -e examples/Excel_discrepencies.xlsx
 ```

-Running above command will run analysis of given file and output Discrepencies.csv and Discrepencies.xlsx files in ./discrepencies/ directory for you to collect.
+Running above command will run analysis of given file and output Discrepencies.csv and Discrepencies.xlsx files in examples/ directory for you to collect.

 ## From python script